 - 1. If the monitor is not already on, press the power button to turn on the monitor. - 2.
-Press the Menu button or, if you are using the OSD controller, press the center of the OSD controller. - 3.
-Use the three function buttons to navigate, select, and adjust the menu choices.
-The on-screen button labels vary, depending on which menu or submenu is active.
+Press the center of the OSD controller.

+3. Move the controller up, down, left, or right to navigate menu choices.
+Press the center of the controller to make a selection.